hongqin/AI4Health/README.md

 # AI4Health
 course materials, AI for Health and Bio Science

+## to do for genomic AI primer
+add SHAP value

+convert to pytorch

 ## Todo for kaggle healtcare data

 add debug switch to randomly sampled small data set.